Disclosures on corporate governance practices

 The Management Board and the Supervisory Board work closely together in the interests of the Company and the Group.
 This ensures that optimal use is made of the professional expertise of the Board members and speeds up decision-making processes.
 The Management Board keeps the Supervisory Board regularly, promptly and comprehensively informed of strategy, planning, risk position and risk management, the internal control system, compliance, as well as current business developments.
 The Chairman of the Supervisory Board is also notified of material developments and decisions by the Management Board between meetings.

 The Supervisory Board appoints and dismisses members of the Management Board.
 The Supervisory Board monitors the Management Board in its leadership and management of the Company.
-In the case of specifically defined actions of material significance – such as major capital expenditures – the Rules of Procedure for the Management Board require the approval of the Supervisory Board.
+In the case of specifically defined actions of material significance – such as major capital expenditures – the Rules of Procedure for the Management Board issued by the Supervisory Board require the approval of the Supervisory Board.
 The Supervisory Board has also adopted Rules of Procedure.
+The Rules of Procedure for the Supervisory Board are available on our website under Company/Corporate Governance.
 Supervisory Board resolutions are generally passed at meetings by a simple majority of the votes cast.
 At the instruction of the Chairman of the Supervisory Board, resolutions can also be passed outside meetings if no member objects to this process.
 The Chairman of the Supervisory Board coordinates work within the Supervisory Board, chairs its meetings and attends to the affairs of the Supervisory Board externally.
+He holds discussions with investors on Supervisory Board-specific topics as required.

 Composition of the boards